dust765/ClassicUO_old/README.md

 note: filter displayed buffs with modernbuffs.txt in /Data/Client, the EC txt are used to determine color

+# on casting gump

+shows a little gump on cursor when casting (can be hidden)

+main purpose being, to prevent rubberband on servers that dont send a freeze packet during casting

+(mod by Mark)

 # Added files

 /src/Dust765